radareorg/iaito/docs/source/user-docs/menus/decompiler-context-menu.rst

 Show Cross References
 ----------------------------------------
 **Description:** Show X-Refs to the reference under the cursor.
-This option will open Cutter's X-Refs dialog in which you will be able to see a list of X-Refs from and to the address of the reference.
+This option will open Iaito's X-Refs dialog in which you will be able to see a list of X-Refs from and to the address of the reference.
 You can also see a preview of each cross-reference to quickly inspect the different usages.
 Note that references refer to function names, global variables, and constant variables with an address.

 **Steps:** Right-click on a reference and choose ``Show X-Refs``